Yup'ik: Education

-Yup'ik was not a written language until the arrival of Europeans, the Russians, around the beginning of the 19th century.
-Pre-contact knowledge transfer and learning among Yup'ik people traditionally was through oral culture, with no written history or transcribed language.
+Yupʼik was not a written language until the arrival of Europeans, the Russians, around the beginning of the 19th century.
+Pre-contact knowledge transfer and learning among Yupʼik people traditionally was through oral culture, with no written history or transcribed language.
 Children were taught about subsistence practices, culture, and social systems through stories, legends, toys, and examples of behavior.

 The early schools for Alaska Natives were mostly church-run schools of the Russian Orthodox missions in Russian-controlled Alaska (1799–1867), and, after 1890, the Jesuits and Moravians, allowed the use of the Alaska Native languages in instruction in schools.
 However, in the 1880s, Presbyterian missionary Sheldon Jackson (1834–1909) began a policy of prohibiting Native languages in the mission schools he managed.
 When he became United States Commissioner of Education, he proposed a policy of prohibition of indigenous language use in all Alaskan schools.
 This policy came into full force in about 1910.
 From that time period until the passage of the Bilingual Education Act in 1968, children in Alaskan schools suffered severe treatment for speaking their Native languages in schools.

-17 Yup'ik villages had adopted local elementary bilingual programs by 1973.
-In the 1980s and 1990s, Yup'ik educators became increasingly networked across village spaces.
-Between the early 1990s and the run of the century, students in Yup'ik villages, like youth elsewhere became connected to the Internet and began to form a "Yup'ik Worldwide Web".
+17 Yupʼik villages had adopted local elementary bilingual programs by 1973.
+In the 1980s and 1990s, Yupʼik educators became increasingly networked across village spaces.
+Between the early 1990s and the run of the century, students in Yupʼik villages, like youth elsewhere became connected to the Internet and began to form a "Yupʼik Worldwide Web".
 Through Facebook and YouTube, youth are creating new participatory networks and multimodal competencies.

 Bilingualism is still quite common in Alaska today, especially among Native people who speak English in addition to their own language.
 All village schools are publicly funded by the state of Alaska.
-The school districts of the Yup'ik area:
+The school districts of the Yupʼik area: